-Importantly, the lack of apparent oscillations in transition layer depth prior to the Cenozoic cannot be interpreted to reflect a static Paleozoic transition layer or Mesozoic invariance in transition layer depth beyond the major MMR-associated increase discussed above.
+The lack of apparent oscillations in transition layer depth prior to the Cenozoic cannot be interpreted to reflect a static Paleozoic transition layer or Mesozoic invariance in transition layer depth beyond the major MMR-associated increase discussed above.
 It is very likely that transition layer depths also responded to climate perturbations and state shifts, as well as to radiation and extinction events among other infaunal groups, throughout the Paleozoic and Mesozoic.
 However, the coarser resolution of the Mesozoic and especially the Paleozoic sedimentary record hampers recognition of more transient or smaller-scale shifts in transition layer depth.
 Further investigation of understudied periods of the Phanerozoic is imperative for recognition of additional potential shifts in transition layer depth.

 Bioturbation Across Mass Extinctions